Marine Weather Information

 Environment Canada issues marine forecasts for the Maritimes at approximately 0300, 1000, 1530, and 2000 hrs.
 Forecasts may be 'revised' at any time as weather systems evolve.
 Prudent cruisers will keep a close eye on the weather and avail themselves of the latest forecast.
 Up-to-the-minute information is vital to safety at sea.

-Weatheradio Canada, operated by Environment Canada's Meteorological Service, broadcasts continuously on VHF channels WX1 – WX7, providing marine and terrestrial forecasts in both English and French.
+Weatheradio Canada, operated by Environment Canada's Meteorological Service, broadcasts continuously on Marine VHF channels WX1 – WX7, providing marine and terrestrial forecasts in English and French.
 Each transmitter gives the marine forecast and outlook for a few marine areas local to the transmitter.
 The following should be taken into consideration:

 - Reception may be poor or impossible in many of the sheltered harbours and anchorages around our coastline and on the Bras d'Or Lakes.
 Frequently a distant transmitter, on Prince Edward Island or Magdalen Islands, will come through more clearly than a local transmitter.